metagov/to-community/README.md

 - an HBR-style general audience article summarizing these results

 If you are interested in getting involved, please message Divya Siddarth on the Metagov Slack or [via email](divya@cip.org).

+If you are a founder or investor and would be willing to sit down for a quick 15-minute interview with us—summaries and notes from all interviews will be posted publicly in our lab notebook—please [use this Calendly](https://calendly.com/josh-tan/to-community-interviews) to grab some time!

 ## Current contributors
 - Joshua Tan (@thelastjosh)